Common name: Eucalyptus.

 - Asthma: It reduces the inflammation and it allows the asthmatic patient to breathe better.
 (Decoction of a handful of leaves per liter of water.
-Aspirate vapors covering the head with a cloth) (smoking cigarettes prepared with 2 leaves.
+Aspirate vapors covering the head with a cloth) (A traditional treatment, not shared by most of specialists, has been smoking cigarettes prepared with 2 leaves.
 A couple of cigarettes per day)

 - Pharyngitis: It soothes the throat and helps kill germs that cause inflammation.
 (Decoction of a handful of leaves per liter of water.
 Aspirate vapors covering the head with a cloth) (infusion of slightly more than half tablespoon of dried leaves per cup of water.
 Take 3 cups a day) The same treatment can be applied in case of laryngitis or inflammation of the larynx.

 - Cold: It helps fight colds, reduces symptoms of this disease, diminishing inflammation, reducing cough, helping to eliminate excess mucus, soothing the throat, etc.

 -Tuberculosis: in fresh or dried leaves, but it can also be used in the form of essential oil.
 It has antiseptic, balsamic, decongestant, respiratory stimulant and expectorant properties.
 It Is indicated for infectious respiratory affectations, such as tuberculosis as well as for inflammatory affectations, such as bronchitis.
 We can take it in the morning, afternoon and evening ( Half a teaspoon of leaves (let stand 15 minutes) and you can add the juice of a lemon and a little honey.
 You can also inhale to clear the congestion.